 The Under Armour Qualifier Speedpocket 18 cm/7-inch Linerless Shorts also have some reflective details for low-light runs and side pockets for your hands, although these pockets haven't got zips so we don't recommend putting anything valuable in them.
 They are great for shoving your hands in when you bump into someone you haven't seen in ages and have to go through awkward small-talk.

-The draw cord allows you to adjust the feel of the shorts and the polyester material is quick drying so you can expect to stay cool and dry all the way round the track.
+The drawcord allows you to adjust the feel of the shorts, and the polyester material is quick-drying, so you can expect to stay cool and dry all the way around the track.
 Integrated odour control does what it says.

-By now, you have probably noticed there are quite few compression shorts on this best running shorts list.
-Reason being, they are the perfect type of shorts for those intermediate days when it's not quite warm just yet but too warm for full-length tights, or for those crisp mornings when the sun hasn't woken up yet and a bit of extra warmth around the quadriceps muscle-area is welcomed.
+By now, you have probably noticed there are quite a few compression shorts on this best running shorts list.
+The reason is that they are the perfect type of shorts for those intermediate days when it's not quite warm just yet but too warm for full-length tights, or for those crisp mornings when the sun hasn't woken up yet, and a bit of extra warmth around the quadriceps muscle-area is welcomed.

-There is one thing I like more than two-in-one shorts: variety, and more like, giving the readers of T3 a variety of options to choose from.
-Therefore, let me introduce the TCA Endurance 2-in-1 shorts, a running shorts with – you guessed it – an integrated compression liner.
+There is one thing we like more than two-in-one shorts: variety.
+Therefore, let us introduce the TCA Endurance 2-in-1 shorts (retailer link (opens in new tab)), running shorts with – you guessed it – an integrated compression liner.
 It's slightly longer, with an 8-inch inseam length, but thanks to the mesh panels on the side of the legs, it isn't too warm and also not uncomfortable to run in.

 There are also two zipped (!) pockets to store your valuables/keys/gels securely as you devour the miles.
 Don't fill them up too much, though, because it will weigh down the otherwise not feather-light shorts even more.
-Also, if the TCA Endurance 2-in-1 shorts gets wet, they might get even heavier, something to keep in mind before you head out for a drizzly-jog after work.
+Also, if the TCA Endurance 2-in-1 shorts get wet, they might get even heavier, something to keep in mind before you head out for a drizzly jog after work.

 They have a deep pocket which is suitable for holding most sizeable smartphones, and they are stretchy for ultimate comfort, too.
 Users found them to be long-lasting and reliable for training.

-Ladies may find these short shorts are perfect for running races as they have a shaped hem for enhanced coverage of the legs without looking too baggy, and the woven fabric will ensure you don’t get too cold when running against the wind.
+Ladies may find these short shorts (retailer link (opens in new tab)) are perfect for running races as they have a shaped hem for enhanced coverage of the legs without looking too baggy, and the woven fabric will ensure you don’t get too cold when running against the wind.

 With mesh side panels you’ll find these shorts don’t retain sweat like others, and they are fast-dry too if you happen to get caught in the rain.
 With front hand pockets and hidden back pocket storage, you can keep all your essentials with you and the reflective back panels make these shorts a good choice for city or night time joggers.

-Not going to lie, I wasn't overly impressed with the looks of the Saucony Interval 9-inch 2-1 Shorts when I first laid eyes on them. they look pretty unflattering in general and probably a bit too long as well.
+Not going to lie, I wasn't overly impressed with the looks of the Saucony Interval 9-inch 2-1 Shorts (retailer link (opens in new tab)) when I first laid eyes on them.
+They look pretty unflattering in general and probably a bit too long as well.
 But all my concerns went away after trying them on and – most importantly – running in them.